-BenQ MH535 test - multimedia projector for private & business
+BenQ MH535 Review - multimedia projector for private & business

 In this test, we take a look at the BenQ MH535 projector.
 The full HD projector with 3500 ANSI lumens brightness is strictly a meeting room projector.
 The high light output also makes it interesting for domestic use.